 Linsan smiled bashfully.
 “This is all new to me.
 I don't know what to do, what to say.”

 Brook scooted closer.
 Their clasped hands shifted until Linsan's arm was pressed against her breast and Brook's body was warm against her own.
 “Lin, would you mind if we try?”

 Another line came up.
 Linsan leaned forward.
 “We will always be friends, that part has been set in stone and into the weave of destiny.”

 Brook smiled, her eyes shimmering.
 She obviously never been to a showing of Haston and Grail.

 Linsan grinned as another line came up from What Lurks at the Heart of the River Sin.
-It was terrible but playful.
-“As for being your lover, I’ll be honored to take the job—”
+It was terribly written but playful in the right places.
+“As for being your lover, I'll be honored to take the job—”